virtalis/AttributeUtils/README.md

 Would output `value1`.

 Notes:
 - This function is equivalent to accessing the attribute table itself as if it were a Lua table e.g. `attTbl["key1"]`.
 However this function should be used where the key may not exist, as the `__index` override for attribute tables throws an error if the key isn't present.
 - All values are stored as strings, this function doesn't attempt to convert them.
 - If the attribute table contains duplicate keys, the value of the *first* row in the table which matches the given key is used.
 - This function exits as soon as the key is found, so no warnings are issued about duplicates.

 ## Creation functions

+The maximum number of rows in any single attribute table is 125, and both [createAttributeTable](#createattributetable) and [createAttributeTableFromArray](#createattributetablefromarray) will print a warning and not create the table if given more data than this.

+However, the Visionary Render user interface automatically combines multiple attribute tables which are the child of the same node, so if you want to store and display more than 125 rows of data it's recommended to split your data into chunks of 125 rows or less, then use these functions to create an attribute table for each chunk.

 ### createAttributeTable